General Terrain: mostly low plateau with deserts; fertile plain in southeast

 Independence: 1 January 1901 (federation of UK colonies)

 Divisions: Australia is politically divided into six states: Queensland, New South Wales, South Australia, Victoria, Western Australia, and Tasmania.
 The largest state in population is New South Wales with Victoria and Queensland coming in second and third.
+In the middle of the country is a large territory, called the Northern Territory, which is not a state.
 See the map to the right for the location of each state.

 Commonwealth Star - A seven pointed star where six of the points represent the states and the seventh point represents Australia's territories.

 Southern Cross - A constellation that is visible from the Southern Hemisphere.